-Join us this summer for our seventh annual Science in the Mountains lecture series!
+Join us this summer for our eigth annual Science in the Mountains lecture series!

 This free series is held at the Mount Washington Observatory Weather Discovery Center in North Conway.
 All programs begin at 7pm unless otherwise indicated, and we encourage you to arrive early to claim your seat.